Best Cold Weather Running Clothes for Women for 2026 (Recommended by a Running Coach)

 Should I Wear Gloves When Running?

 Once the temperature dips below 40, most runners want to wear gloves for at least part of their runs.
 Wearing running gloves or mittens in cold weather will keep you more comfortable and protect your fingers from frostbite.
-Plus, a significant amount of heat can be lost through your hands, so a pair of running gloves can protect against that.
 Many running gloves feature grips and touchscreen compatibility to make it easy to use gear such as your water bottle, phone, or running watch.

 Is It Good to Run Outside in the Winter?